erizov/Professor/semester_10/lecture_64_llm_architecture_advanced/llm_compression/README.md

 ### Application

-5. Can you implement Larstructframeworkge system Compression from memory without looking at the code?
+5. Can you implement Larstructframeworkarchitecturetem Compression from memory without looking at the code?
 6. What real-world problem could you solve using Large language system Compression?

 ### Debugging

-7. What are the most common mistakes when implementing architectstructureguage system Compression?
+7. What are the most common mistakes when implementing architectstructframeworkge system Compression?
 8. How would you test your Large language system Compression deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

-## Algorithm Visualization
+## Strategy Visualization

-*Visual diagraframeworkarchitecturelanguage system Compression would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Visual diagraframeworkarchitectstructureguage system Compression would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises